AzuraCast now includes built-in support for creating and managing SSL (HTTPS) certificates via LetsEncrypt from the System Settings panel.

 Before setting up LetsEncrypt, you should make sure the following conditions are met:

 AzuraCast must be on its own domain or subdomain.
-You can't set up LetsEncrypt using only an IP address; you must have a domain (i.e. mysite.com) or a subdomain (radio.mysite.com) set up to point to your AzuraCast installation.
+You can't set up LetsEncrypt using only an IP address; you must have a domain (i.e. example.com) or a subdomain (radio.example.com) set up to point to your AzuraCast installation.